 One of Epcot’s biggest annual festivals is the Epcot International Food and Wine Festival.
-In 2018 the 23rd Annual Epcot International Food and Wine Festival offers a range of activities for the whole family and runs for 75 consecutive days from August 30 to November 12, 2018 (the same number of days as last year).
+In 2019 the 24th Annual Epcot International Food and Wine Festival offers a range of activities for the whole family and runs for 87 consecutive days from August 29 to November 23, 2019 (12 more days than last year).
+It ran for 53 days in 2015, 62 days in 2016 and then 75 days in 2017 and 2018.

 Admission is included in the standard Epcot admission ticket.